DiceLine/TAB_SM1800/README.md

-# **About it / Об этом**
+# **About it**

-TATB - Translate Assembler To Bytes.
+TAB - Translate Assembler to Bytes.
 It's assembly language translator into machine code for the SM1800 computer.
+This is an implementation of the standard SM-1800 assembler specification with a slight extension.

-# **How to use / Как использовать**
+# **How to use**

 The program runs in the console.
 The first parameter is the full path of the file with the assembly code.
 The second (optional) parameter is the full path to where the machine code is saved.
 If the second parameter is not specified, the default path is "C:\Users\UserName\Downloads".
 Exit file has a constant name "mc_CM-1800" and a .txt format.